Photos in collaboration with Quin Schrock

 Spring and fall are popular with tourists, because the summers are too hot for a lot of outdoor activities.
 Keep an eye out for free campsites on BLM land just outside of the city, but bring extra layers because the nights can get chilly!

-When To Visit: Moab is an epicenter for outdoor recreation.
+WHEN TO GO: Moab is an epicenter for outdoor recreation.
 But it has the potential to be freezing in the winter and super hot in the summer.
 Hedge your bets and head to Moab in April or May.
 Fall is also a popular time in Moab, especially for rock climbers.

-Pro Tip: Utah is home to 5 National Parks – all of them spectacular and worth a visit.
+Utah is home to 5 National Parks – all of them spectacular and worth a visit.
 If you don’t already have The America the Beautiful Annual Pass, this is the time to get one!
 The pass offers one year, unlimited access, for the pass owner and all passengers to all National Parks, National Forest, and Bureau of Land Management sites.

 8. Death Valley National Park, California